romanorac/romanorac.github.io/_posts/2017-12-25-cryptocurrency-analysis-with-python-part2.md

 ## Disclaimer
 <span style="color:red">
 **I am not a trader and this blog post is not a financial advice.
 This is purely introductory knowledge.
-The conclusion here can be misleading as I analyze the time period with immense growth.
+The conclusion here can be misleading as we analyze the time period with immense growth.**
-Experts agree that cryptocurrencies are a [bubble](https://www.forbes.com/sites/investor/2017/09/18/cryptocurrency-is-a-bubble-whats-next/#3953479a2cb8).**
 </span>

 ## Requirements